kevinrue/GOexpress-original/README.md

 of genes associated with a GO term.

 * overlap_GO() calls VennDiagram to plot the counts of overlapping genes between 2-5 GO terms.
-Currently this does not display to screen the output goes directly to file.
+This can either display to screen or print to directly to file.

 * rerank() allows to reorder the ranked tables of GO terms and genes either by increasing (average) rank or decreasing (average)